 Some homeowners want us to evaluate all the trees on their property.
 If all the trees are near the home, this is a practical request.
 However, some large properties have trees that are in an area where they would not hit the house or other important structure if they were to fall.
 Keeping your wallet in mind, it often doesn't make sense for us to inspect all of these trees.
 When we arrive at your property, we can talk about what your goals are for the inspection.

 Remember!
 TreeInspection.com does not perform tree work.
 We will advise you as to what’s best for you and your trees.
 We will also refer you to a reputable company if tree work is recommended.

 If you take your dog or cat to a doctor for a health problem, you want to be sure that the person examining your pet knows what they are doing.
 A diploma from a veterinary school provides that assurance.

 The same is true for a “tree doctor,” a Certified Arborist.
 This person is a professional who has been trained in the science and practice of tree care.
 To gain certification, he* has been active in the trade for at least three years and has passed a lengthy exam administered by the International Society of Arboriculture (ISA).
 Once certified, arborists must keep up their education by attending classes; if they don't, they have to re-take the certification exam every three years to maintain professional standing.
 The people who inspect your trees for TreeInspection.com are Certified Arborists.

 Our arborists are also tree risk assessment qualified (TRAQ).
-The TRAQ program is a fairly new ISA advanced course which teaches Certified Arborists how to assess a tree methodically and systematically.
+The ISA's TRAQ program is an advanced course which teaches Certified Arborists how to assess a tree methodically and systematically.
 Although our arborists have been inspecting trees for many years, we feel it is important to bring the most up-to-date skills to our customers.

 * Throughout our website, we use the word “he” to include all arborists.
 Though the vast majority of arborists are male, there are also many female arborists.